Lofts at Lumber Square

 Who will live here?

 This development is designed to meet the needs of our "missing middle" or middle-income community members.
-These are people who work here, but still can't find an affordable place to live here.
-The Lofts at Lumber Square will provide a safe, affordable place to live for households earning between $50,400 (one-person household) and $101,880 (five-person household), assuming they will pay no more than 30 percent of their income.
+These are people who work here, but still can't find an affordable place to live near their work workplaces and schools.
+The Lofts at Lumber Square will provide a safe, affordable place to live for households earning between 80%-120% of Area Median Income (AMI).

 What will the rent be?